Freightliner Logo

 Freightliner Corporation LogoFreightliner Logo PNG

-The Freightliner logo conveys the massiveness and strength of the vehicles produced by the brand and the willingness to work with heavy loads and place them inside closed containers.
+The Freightliner logo conveys the massiveness and strength of the brand’s vehicles, as well as the willingness to handle heavy loads and place them in closed containers.
 The emblem guarantees the careful handling and safety of the luggage entrusted to the company.

 Freightliner: Brand overview